Kicksecure/privleap/PROTOCOL.md

 patterns.
 In general, the server should err on the side of caution and terminate a connection without explanation if the client is not sending data quickly enough or sends unexpected data.
-This same level of care does not need to be taken with the control socket, as it is accessibly only by root and thus is not a danger.
+This same level of care does not need to be taken with the control socket, as it is accessible only by root and thus is not a danger.

 Each message is formatted as a Pascal-style string that can be up to 2^32-1